 Sprinkled gelatin powder over cold water.
 Set aside and allow to thicken.

 Place white chocolate in a heat-proof bowl.
+Set aside for later.

 In a separate bowl, whisk together egg yolks and granulated sugar.